nttcom/threatconnectome/README.md

     - Hostname of testdb
   - `FLASHSENSE_API_URL`
     - To specify the flashsense API URL
+  - `SYSTEM_EMAIL`
+    - Email address recorded when the system executes an event
+    - From email address for sending email with sendgrid
+  - `SENDGRID_API_KEY`
+    -Api key to send email with sendgrid

 :warning: **Files that need to be placed**